 - He was there at the top of the tunnel as I was coming back to the locker room after stretching.

 - He wants to make sure he has a locker room full of players who believe the Cardinals can win.

-1.1 [as modifier] Characteristic of or suited to a men’s locker room, especially in being coarse or ribald: locker-room humour
+Regarded as characteristic of or suited to a men’s locker room, especially as being coarse or ribald: locker-room humor

 More example sentences